The best way to do business money transfer to Canada from the US

 Transfering business money through a global business account

 Opening a global multi-currency account with Airwallex gives you the best benefits compared to the other business money transfer methods mentioned above.
-The ability to transfer business money to more than 30 countries at market-beating FX rates (expect only 0.5% above interbank) will help your business manage its operations in the most cost-effective way possible.
+The ability to transfer business money to more than 30 countries at market-beating FX rates (expect only 0.5% above interbank) will help your business manage its operations cost-effectively.
 For example:

 Compared to the SWIFT network, Airwallex relies on a network of local bank accounts for transfers.
 We send your business money where it needs to go within one business day, and our global accounts are free to open with zero monthly account fees.
 You won’t see any “gotcha” charges from us.